+Residents are solely responsible and liable for the conduct of pets whether owned or allowed on PHA premises by the resident.
+The resident shall take all necessary steps to ensure that pets will be immediately removed by the resident and/or referred by the resident to the appropriate state or local entity authorized to remove such animals when the pet:

+- Becomes vicious or intimidating;

-Residents are solely responsible and liable for the conduct or misconduct of pets whether owned or allowed on PHA premises by the resident.
-The resident shall take all necessary steps to ensure that pets that become vicious or intimidating, display symptoms of severe illness, or demonstrate behavior that constitutes an immediate threat to the health or safety of others are immediately removed by the resident and/or referred by the resident to the appropriate state or local entity authorized to remove such animals.
-If the resident fails to fulfill his/her obligation to remove a pet from the premises the PHA may take all necessary steps to remove, or have removed, the pet from the premises.
-If a pet injures or intimidates another resident or anyone in the building or on the grounds of any PHA property, including but not limited to biting, scratching, or assaulting person(s), the pet owner must immediately remove the pet permanently from the premises without direction from the PHA to do so.
+- Displays symptoms of severe illness;

+- Displays or demonstrates behavior that constitutes an immediate threat to the health or safety of others.
+When a residentfails to remove a pet from the premises the PHA may take all necessary steps to remove, the pet from the premises.
+If a pet injures or intimidates another resident or anyone on PHA property, including but not limited to, biting, scratching, or assaulting person(s), the pet owner must immediately remove the pet permanently from the premises without direction from the PHA to do so.

 If the death or incapacity of the pet owner threatens the health or safety of the pet or other factors occur that render the owner unable to care for the pet and the designated responsible party is unavailable (or unwilling) to provide a remedy the PHA will remove the pet using any legal remedy available and at the expense of the resident.